Comments On Torsion and MacDowell-Mansouri gravity: A Gravity action with torsion

+Then the Holst term is a topological object in this theory. \item From the same equations of motion we obtain $R^{ab}\wedge e_{a}\wedge e_{b}=\frac{l^{2}}{2}\ R^{ab}\wedge R_{ab}$.
+This equation has the following two implications.
+The first can be obtained once we integrate over the manifold,

-Then the Holst term is equal, on shell, to the Pontrjagin class of $SO(3,1)$, this results was obtain by Liko \cite{Liko} by means of the equation of motion for the tetrad field.
-In our case we have recovered that result only considering equation of motions for the new fields in a non vanishing torsion scheme.
-Before we end with the discussion for the second result, it is interesting to note that this could be rewritten, by means of Eq.(\ref{Nieh-Yan class}), as follows
+then the Holst term is equal, on shell, to the Pontrjagin class of $SO(3,1)$.
+This result was obtain by Liko \cite{Liko} by means of the equation of motion for the tetrad field and reenforces the topological implication over it.
+In our case we have recovered that result only by considering equation of motions for the new fields in a non vanishing torsion scheme.
+The second implication is given by means of Eq.(\ref{Equation of motion omega}), as follows